Spring is Upon Us

-It's been one hot summer and now we are entering winter but fall weather remains.
-The pool is closed and the leaves are getting dragged into the house.
-Will we get snow this winter or not?
+It's been one long winter and now we are entering muddy, wet but warmer times.
+The pool is closed but we are planning its opening.
+Will we get an early summer?
 Time will tell.

 Ella has her championship and Inula has completed hers.
 We have a ton of ribbons from both.
 Ella has had a lot of puppy and group placements but so has Inula.
 Ella wil be bred her next heat approximately in March of 2017.